revdotcom/revai-node-sdk/README.md

 ## Examples

-Examples are in the [`examples/`](https://github.com/revdotcom/revai-node-sdk/tree/develop/samples) directory
+Examples can be found in the [`examples/`](https://github.com/revdotcom/revai-node-sdk/tree/develop/samples) directory

 ## Installation